manaswikamila05/RSVP-Movies/README.md

 # RSVP-Movies
+SQL queries performed on IMDb database to provide recommendations to RSVP Movies based on insights.

 # Problem Introduction
 RSVP Movies is an Indian film production company which has produced many super-hit movies.
 They have usually released movies for the Indian audience but for their next project, they are planning to release a movie for the global audience in 2022.